Education-Cert Elem Ed (EDC)

 EDC 7410.
 Student Teaching Placement 1.
 (3 Credits)

-EDC 7410 is the first of two phases of the final licensure component in the CAPTL Program.
-Student Teaching allows the student to practice the variety of theories they have studied throughout the program.
-All CAPTL coursework, licensure, and Praxis I and II requirements have been met.
-Portfolio I and II have been successfully completed.
+This course is the first of two consecutive phases of the final licensure component in the CAPTL Program.
+This student teaching experience allows candidates to apply and refine the variety of theories and practices studied throughout the program.
+Candidates will engage in planning, delivering, assessing, and adjusting instruction within their licensure area, developing the skills necessary to meet the diverse needs of learners.
+All CAPTL coursework, licensure requirements, and Portfolio I and II submissions must be successfully completed prior to enrollment.
 Director approval is required.

 EDC 7415.
 Student Teaching Placement 2.
 (3 Credits)